Caleydo/caleydo.github.io/_publications/2016_eurovis_pathfinder.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- partl
+- Christian Partl
 - gratzl
 - streit
 - Anne Mai Wassermann
-- pfister
+- Hanspeter Pfister
-- schmalstieg
+- Dieter Schmalstieg
-- lex
+- Alexander Lex

 journal-short: CGF (EuroVis '16)
 year: 2016